ra559/cis106/_docs/finalProjectDeliverables.md

 ## Default Project and Custom Project Requirements
 * Must include:
   * What is Virtualization?
   * Virtualbox
     * Creating a virtual machine
   * Installing Ubuntu (server or desktop) in a virtual machine
   * Updating Ubuntu
     * For the default project, you need to include how to update the system via the command line and the software center.
+    * For any custom project using Ubuntu Server or Debian, only include how to update the system via the command line.
   * Installing software
     * For the default project, you need to include how to install software via the command line and the software center.
+    * For any custom project, you should only include how to install software via the command line.
   * Basic linux commands
-    * Navigating the filesystem
+    * Include explanations of basic commands for Navigating the filesystem
-    * Managing files and directories
+    * Include explanations of basic commands for Managing files and directories
-* For people using a raspberry pi.
-Substitute the virtualization part with this:
+#### For people using a raspberry pi.
+  * You do  not need to talk about virtualization or virtualbox.
   * What is the Raspberry Pi
     * Specifications of the raspberry pi
     * Different operating system that can be installed on the raspberry pi
   * Installing the distribution you are using (ubuntu/kali/raspberry pi OS)
   * Installing software
     * For the default project, you need to include how to install software via the command line and the software center.
+    * For any custom project, you should only include how to install software via the command line.
   * Basic linux commands
-    * Navigating the filesystem
+    * Include explanations of basic commands for Navigating the filesystem
-    * Managing files and directories
+    * Include explanations of basic commands for Managing files and directories

 ####  Due Date 04/14/2022 @ 11:59 PM